Salvation Run: Main plot

-Having arrived on Cygnus first, the Rogues (Abra Kadabra, Captain Cold, Heat Wave, Mirror Master, and Weather Wizard) are the first to find out that the Cygnus is seemingly designed to kill any visitors.
-Kadabra deciphers the language of the local pygmies and learns of the "Safe Zone", a safe district.
-During their journey, they hear a second Boom Tube arrive and decide to go back.
-Out of the Boom Tubes come Black Spider, Cheetah, Clayface, Effigy, Girder, Hammer and Sickle, a Hyena, Joker, Kid Karnevil, Killer Croc, Killer Frost, Mammoth, Mr. Freeze, Mister Terrible, Phobia, Psimon, Rock, Shimmer, Shrapnel, Sonar, Tapeworm, and Tremor.
-For a short time, they attempt to assert leadership over the second group.
+Having arrived on the planet first, the Rogues (Abra Kadabra, Captain Cold, Heat Wave, Mirror Master, and Weather Wizard) find that the planet is seemingly designed to kill any visitors.
+The planet is inhabited by numerous hazardous species which constantly attack.
+Kadabra deciphers the language of the local pygmies and learns of the "Safe Zone", a "miles long district where all of the dangers have been disarmed by gods from the stars".
+During their journey, the group hears a second Boom Tube arrive, indicating the arrival of more prisoners, and decide to go back.
+The Rogues briefly attempt to assert their leadership over the second group by virtue of their experience.